Athlete's Foot (cont.)

 Self-Care at Home

-- If you plan to see your physician for diagnosis and treatment of your athlete's foot, it would be desirable to stop using any antifungal medication for at least a month as it could inhibit an accurate diagnosis.
+If you plan to see your physician for diagnosis and treatment of your athlete's foot, it would be desirable to stop using any antifungal medication for at least two weeks as it could inhibit an accurate diagnosis.

 Must Read Articles Related to Athlete's Foot